UBrau/SPARpipe/README.md

 tracking of the well of origin, pooled, and sequenced.

 This collection of scripts serves to help you get from raw sequencing output to tables with
-effect size per treatment.
-Scripts are included to check primers for multiplex-RT-PCR for 3'-overlaps, which are the major source of un-assignable reads; as well as for generating a junction library for alignment of event reads.
+tables and plots showing the effect sizes of your treatments on inclusion or removal of parts of transcripts.
+Also included are scripts to check primers for multiplex-RT-PCR for 3'-overlaps, which are the major source of un-assignable reads; as well as for generating the junction library for alignment of event reads and other required files for analysis.

 Reference